0xflux/ETW-Bypass-Rust/Readme.md

 # Event Tracing for Windows ETW Bypass in Rust

+I have written about this on my blog, check it [here](https://fluxsec.red/etw-patching-rust)!

 Event Tracing for Windows (ETW) is a logging framework provided by Microsoft for Windows.
 ETW allows software developers and system admins to obtain detailed, real-time diagnostic information about system and application behavior.
 It provides a unified and efficient mechanism